winitzki/scall/tutorial/programming_dhall.md

 The normal form of `print y` is the same Dhall expression.
 So, the assertion is valid.

+The fact that `assert` expressions are checked "early" (before evaluating other expressions) has implications for using the `assert` feature in Dhall programs.
 Most often, it does not make sense to use `assert` inside function bodies.

-Because `assert` expressions are checked at compile time, they cannot be used for implementing a _function_ comparing, say, two arbitrary `Text` values given as arguments.
+In particular, one cannot use `assert` expressions for implementing a function for comparing two arbitrary values given as arguments.

-Try writing this code:
+To see why, try writing this code:

 ```dhall
 let compareTextValues : Text → Text → Bool